The OPG Winter Festival of Lights History

-The Festival’s small collection of lighting displays located near the Falls during that first season has expanded greatly now featuring millions of sparkling lights along an 8km illumination route that travels along the Niagara Parkway through the Niagara Parks Winter Wonderland, Dufferin Islands and into the surrounding tourist districts.
+During its first season the Festival had a small collection of lighting displays located near the Falls, since then the amount of lighting has expanded greatly.
+Today the Festival features over three million lights along an 8km illumination route that travels along the Niagara Parkway through the Niagara Parks Queen Victoria Park, into Dufferin Islands and into the surrounding tourist districts.

 The Ontario Power Generation Winter Festival of Lights operates as a year-round, not-for-profit corporation with a board of directors that still reflects the unfaltering support of its founding partners, with seats reserved for representatives of The Niagara Parks Commission, the City of Niagara Falls and Niagara Falls Tourism.

-Over the years, the Festival has earned countless travel and tourism industry awards including Top 100 Festivals in Ontario, Best Volunteer Program, Most Innovative Partnership and the prestigious Events of Distinction Award from Festivals and Events Ontario (FEO).
+Over the years, the Festival has earned countless travel and tourism industry awards including Event of the Year, Top Festival/Event in Ontario, Best Volunteer Program, Most Innovative Partnership and the prestigious Events of Distinction Award from Festivals and Events Ontario (FEO).
 In addition the American Bus Association (ABA) has long recognized the OPG Winter Festival of Lights as one of its Top 100 Internationally Known Events (2005 – 2015).